Healthcare Providers

 What are the main objectives of Lung-MAP?

-A primary objective of Lung-MAP trial sub-studies is to learn whether targeted cancer therapies that are matched to the genomic makeup of a patients’ lung cancer tumors are more effective than the current standard therapies in halting or reversing the progress of the disease and in extending the patient’s life.
+The primary objective of biomarker-matched sub-studies in Lung-MAP is to learn whether targeted cancer therapies matched to the genomic makeup of a patient’s lung cancer tumors are more effective than the current standard therapies in halting or reversing the progress of the disease and in extending the patient’s life.

 What are the benefits of the Lung-MAP approach to cancer research?

-• Enrollment efficiency: A single test that looks at >200 cancer-related genes for genomic alterations that will help match patients to multiple trial sub-studies is more efficient than a separate screening process for each trial.
+• Enrollment efficiency: A single screening process that can match patients at the time of disease progression to multiple trial sub-studies is more efficient than a separate screening process for each trial.
+The third-generation Lung-MAP screening process can use a patient’s prior tissue test results from the vast majority of CLIA-certified NGS platforms now in use.

 • Predictability: If a drug meets predetermined efficacy and safety criteria, the drug and its accompanying diagnostic biomarker will be eligible for FDA approval.